Red-eye flight: Australia

-Another example would be Qantas flights from Los Angeles to Brisbane, Sydney and Melbourne, and flights from Dallas/Fort Worth International Airport to Sydney), generally leaving 10 pm to 11 pm and arriving from 5 am to 8 am.
-While they do fly during the night - this is more a product of large time zone differences - the flights take around 15 hours (giving more time to sleep) and westward flight stretches out the local length of day and night.
-Furthermore, as the flight crosses the International Date Line, flights arrive roughly 2 days later in local time.
+Another example would be Qantas flights from Los Angeles to Brisbane, Sydney and Melbourne, and from Dallas to Sydney) generally leaving 10 pm to 11 pm and arriving from 5 am to 8 am.
+While they do fly during the night (this is more a product of large time zone differences) the flights take around 15 hours (giving more time to sleep) and westward flight stretches out the local length of day and night.
+Furthermore, as the flight crosses the International Date Line, flights arrive roughly two days later in local time.